xinjin/course-net/assignments/assignment2/README.md

 * `Makefile`(s) to compile `miProxy` and `nameserver`
 * The source code for `miProxy`: all source files for `miProxy` should be in a folder called `miProxy`
-* The source code for `nameserver`: all source files for `nameserver` should be in a folder called `nameserver`

 ## Acknowledgements
-This programming assignment is based on Mosharaf Chowdhury's Assignment 1 from UMich EECS 489: Computer Networks.
+This programming assignment is based on Mosharaf Chowdhury's Assignment 2 from UMich EECS 489: Computer Networks.